Atnia Card Game Rules Document

 • The card pool should provide a variety of directions for players to go in archetype wise even within the same sources / combinations.
 This of course means that cards will be of varying use to players depending on what they are doing, and the existing channel system + see beyond cards should allow them to effectively ‘draft’ during the game and select for the cards they actually would like to use.

 • The explore cards simply give players access to a consistent number of exploration effects to get enough locations.
+They are also all sources, so they can be channeled to help play any of your cards.
 They may at some point be replaced by just having more cards with Exploration text.

 • The See Beyond cards when channeled are voided and allow you to look at the top 2 cards of your deck, rearrange them (and put them on the bottom of your deck if you like), then draw a card.
 This is to emulate the benefit of playing multiple sources in constructed, higher card quality.